 You will need a ratio of 1:5; 1 adult sponsor per 5 youth.
 Adult sponsors must also register and pay for the conference.
 The number of adult sponsors must correspond to the gender numbers in the group they are bringing.
 5 boys and 3 girls would mean at least 1 male and 1 female sponsor.
-Sponsors are not housed in the same room as youth participants.

 While we recognize clothing is one way young people express themselves, we expect them to do so in ways that honor themselves as well as the kind of community we are building during our youth conferences.
 We ask participants (both youth and adult sponsors) to dress comfortably for the weather, but also modestly.
 Please refrain from wearing clothing: